EDEN757/AInalyst/README.md

 # AInalyst

-A Retrieval-Augmented Generation (RAG) chatbot that enables users to query information from the 10-K filings of S&P 500 companies using natural language.
+A Retrieval-Augmented Generation (RAG) chatbot that enables users to query information from SEC filings of companies using natural language.

 ## Project Structure